rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/2-tuesday.md

 “Cum on my tits!”

 Clumsily, he got onto his knees, still stroking, and thrust his hips forward just in time for the first shot to arc up onto her neck and collarbone.
 She gasped at the sensation of hot cum on her skin.
-Then he groaned, and pointed his cock towards her tits, each spurt falling across her chest, until he was rubbing the tip against her breast, milking the last drops directly onto her nipple.
+Then he groaned and pointed his cock towards her tits, each spurt falling across her chest, until he was rubbing the tip against her breast, milking the last drops directly onto her nipple.

 “Fuck, that was hot,” she purred as he collapsed onto his back next to her.
 He was still breathing too heavily to answer, but he nodded emphatically.

 Idly, she traced a fingertip through the sticky fluid already cooling on her chest.
 The heat in her core was beginning to fade, but she knew the embers of her arousal would continue smoldering.
 It would be a long afternoon of meetings until she could finally go home, get in bed, and replay the image of him about to cum all over her again and again.

-“Hey Ash,” he murmured.
+“Hey, Ash,” he murmured.

 “Hmmm?”